Keyboard shortcuts

 • Envelope: Controls the JSON structure of the output (what fields exist, how they’re nested)

-• Encoding: Controls the wire format (JSON bytes, future: Avro, Protobuf)
+• Encoding: Controls the wire format (JSON bytes, Avro binary with Schema Registry)

 Envelope Formats